-The Measurement Precision Problem: Statistical process control is increasingly being used to monitor the consistency of process parameters.
+Statistical process control is increasingly being used to monitor the consistency of process parameters.
 Process variation of fluid purity can be as critical to wafer yield as the absolute purity of the fluids.
 Therefore, it is important that measurement methods detect sufficient number of events to ensure confidence in measured particle concentrations.
 Development of other statistically significant particle counting methods or a higher sample volume particle counter is needed to improve confidence in reported particle counts.
 The sample volume (volume of fluid measured) will determine the number of particle counts that are detected during the sample interval.
-Refer to Supplemental Information link Particle monitoring for more detail.
+Follow this link for more details on particle monitoring.

 Although the gas/liquid chemical section of Table YE3 shows an essentially flat purity trend, there is likelihood that specific process steps may require higher purity.
-Yield improvements may be achieved more by reducing variations in purity than by reduction of average contamination levels.
-There is, therefore, a need for improved statistical process control of contamination levels during manufacturing and delivery of these process materials.
+In some cases, yield improvements may be achieved more by reducing variations in purity than by reduction of average contamination levels.
+Hence, there is a need for improved statistical process control of contamination levels during manufacturing and delivery of these process materials, In 2008, Semi released the results of a comprehensive effort to create a standard set of guidelines for defining "in control" specialty gases [1].
+A coincident effort by several large semiconductor manufacturers began for the purchase of selected specialty gases.
+Although the number of companies that have started utilizing in control guidelines for the purchase of consumable raw materials has increased, along with the breadth of the offering for in control materials, however, the industry has not yet settled on one standard set of criteria.

-Overview for gases and liquid chemicals- The recommended contaminant values for gases and chemicals in Table YE3 represent typical gas/liquid chemical quality requirements at the point of entry to the process tool (POE) for the more demanding manufacturing processes in the roadmap.
+Overview for gases and liquid chemicals-The recommended contaminant values for gases and chemicals in Table YE3 represent typical gas/liquid chemical quality requirements at the point of entry to the process tool (POE) for the more demanding manufacturing processes in the roadmap.
 In many applications, the requirements for the contaminants in these gases and/or liquid chemicals may be relaxed as dictated by the specific process requirements.
 On the other hand, some manufacturers have claimed benefits from lower contaminant levels.
 Considering that a given process can be run successfully within a "window" defined by a range of material purity and also by ranges in other parameters (purging time, etc.), it follows that, in practice, trade-offs exist between imposed purity requirements, process throughput, etc. Pushing a process to the upper limit of its "purity window" may require significant investment of time and effort in optimizing other parameters, and the economics of pursuing that effort will depend on the environment.
 It may also be that benefits attributed to low contaminant levels are more attributable to the reduction in contaminant variations achieved with high-purity process gases and chemicals.
 This topic is addressed in more detail below regarding the push for the adoption of statistical process control, SPC, for specifying process fluid purity.